Tatichek-site-dig

 To the Cheslatta Carrier Nation, this project is “unfinished business”.

-In 1951, Alcan began constructing Kenney Dam, a project that displaced many of the Cheslatta community.
+In 1951, Alcan began constructing the Kenney Dam, a project that ultimately displaced the Cheslatta community.
 At the time, Alcan provided $5,000 for the University of British Columbia to conduct an emergency expedition to document areas in the dam project’s flood zone.

-But the team’s work was cut short just a year later when the dam flooded the area.
-Cheslatta Carrier Nation estimates that more than 95% of the sites that they mapped were lost forever when they were inundated.
+But the team’s work was cut short just a year later when the dam flooded the series of seven large lakes and rivers.
+Cheslatta Carrier Nation estimates that more than 95% of the archeological sites that were mapped were lost forever when they were inundated.

-Although we can never replace the resources and records that were lost then, this project is one small step towards documenting the sites that remain, and learning as much as we can about their history and cultural significance.
+Although we can never replace the resources and records that were lost then, the Tatichek project is one small step towards documenting the sites that remain, and learning as much as we can about their history and cultural significance.

 Sponsoring vital discoveries